Death is Knocking at My Door

 I must implore — them

-to give me more time…
+To give me more time

-I open the door.
+I open the door…

-Not to death, but to a letter that reads:
+But to a note that reads:

 Breathe.